 What's is all about anyway?

-This article is a guide and comparison of the two platforms side by side.
+This article is a guide and comparison of the two platforms side by side from a voice talent perspective, in hopes of helping voice talent get high quality paying jobs.
+As a professional voice actor, all about work from home voice over, this article is about helping people make an informed decision.
 I will do my very best to leave the decision making up to you by presenting the evidence fairly.

-So, for my students, voice actors of the world, and anyone else interested, I present to you Voices.com vs. Voice123: A comparison of two P2P voice over websites.
+So, for my students, voice actors of the world, and anyone else interested, I present to you Voices.com vs. Voice123: A comparison of two P2P voice over websites (Pay to play).

 Quick Note: I recommend reading this article and using the links provided to click back and forth from the article to the websites for the best comparison.

-** Overall, it was much easier for me to find the contact data for Voices.com compared to Voice123.
-All of the info for Voices.com was on their website, but the information for Voice123, after searching the website, Voicebunny, and Torre Inc (Parent Company), I could not find a telephone number or hours of operations for any of the three.
-Also, I was only able to find the address by searching through the terms of service.
-I am not sure why it is this hard, but don't expect to call Voice123.
+** Overall, it was much easier for me to find the contact data for VC compared to V123.
+All of the info for VC was on their website, but the information for V123, after searching the website, Voicebunny, and Torre Inc (Parent Company), I could not find a telephone number or hours of operations for any of the three.
+It seems they do share for the clients and talent.
+Also, I was only able to find the address by searching through the terms of service or even locate a service team.
+I am not sure why it is this hard, but don't expect to call V123.

-For the Guest (Free) option, you get a personal profile, ability to upload demos/samples, visibility to clients from being listed on Voices.com, payment protection (SurePay), and the capacity to be invited to private auditions.
+For the Guest (Free) option, you get a personal profile, the ability to upload demos/samples, visibility to clients from being listed on VC, payment protection (SurePay), and the capacity to be invited to private auditions.

 The Premium offer has all the same options the Guest has, plus the ability to audition for jobs, jobs to your inbox, Free PayPal services, Priority ranking in the search engine (which I assume means over the Guest accounts since they are the only accounts available), and increased access to help and support.